itzmanish/go-log-aggregator/README.md

 - [ ] Filter wrapper for filtering logs
 - [ ] HTTP/GRPC endpoint for getting logs from other service

+> I am not going to create a query algorithm or query api because this is unneccessary, complex and time consuming.
+> So my focus is to make it more like Fluentd.
+There will be plugin in future for data visualizing tools/platforms. eg: Elasticsearch,datadog,logstash etc. (Again If you got a solution of valid argument point, create a issue and I am open to discussion.)

+## Roadmap

+---

+Make its architecture like flutend.

 ## Installation

+---

 ```
 go get -u github.com/itzmanish/go-log-aggregator